NoGriphy/Quadruple-Robot-First-Project-Introduction-/README.md

 ---

-# ( Physical tools that I used for this project: Quadruple  )
+# ( Physical tools that I used for this project: Quadruple Robot )
 - Microcontroller (Standard/Simple Arduino)
 - 12 Micro-servos (SG90)
 - PCA9685 driver 16-pin